 Canon M100 versus Canon T6

 The Canon EOS M100 and the Canon EOS Rebel T6 (labelled Canon 1300D in some countries) are two digital cameras that were officially introduced, respectively, in August 2017 and March 2016.
 The M100 is a mirrorless interchangeable lens camera, while the T6 is a DSLR.
 Both cameras are equipped with an APS-C sensor.
 The M100 has a resolution of 24 megapixel, whereas the T6 provides 17.9 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon M100 and the Canon T6.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M100 – represents 100 percent across all the size and weight measures).